ZModem9600/mastr-tactics/README.md

 ![](client/src/images/archer1.png)

-Both players reveal their choices and the BATLLE BEGINS!
-A battle is a set of three face-to-face skirmishes.
+Both players reveal their choices by revealing their *battle party*, placing their chosen champions into the battlefield.. the BATLLE BEGINS!
+A *battle* is a set of three face-to-face *skirmishes*.

-Each character-class is vulnerable to attack from its nemisis class as shown:
+Every *faction* is vulnerable to attack from its nemisis faction as shown:

 *  ***Magicians*** are defeated by *rogues* and *sorcerors*.